What does “Economically Disadvantaged” mean?

 ix.
 Has been placed into custody of the state

 Additional OneApp forms for Indicator vi (if applicable)

-Lycée Français de la Nouvelle-Orléans grants priority in the OneApp lottery to children who meet any of the above criteria.
+Lycée Français de la Nouvelle-Orléans grants priority in the OneApp lottery to children who meet any of the Pre-K4 (tuition-based and tuition-free) criteria.
 To benefit from the “Economically Disadvantaged” priority, supported documentation must be provided by the OneApp deadlines.

 Pre-K4 (tuition based and tuition free)

-- Applicants to Pre-K4 provide eligibility documentation directly to EnrollNOLA (OneApp).
-Download this cheat sheet for required documents.
+- Applicants to Pre-K4 must provide eligibility documentation directly to EnrollNOLA (OneApp).
+Download this helpful eligibility sheet for required documents.

 - Applicants to Kindergarten and up provide eligibility documentation to Lycée Français.

 For indicator i., the following supporting documentation may be supplied: